 Four Great Female-Fronted Bands from SXSW's First Day

 Tuesday kicked off SXSW Music, the world's biggest urban music festival.
-Bitch is in town for the festival all week, covering bands we love and think you'll love too!
-On our first day alone, we saw four shows from all different countries!
+Bitch is in town for the festival all week, covering bands we love and think you'll love too.
 Read below the jump for highlights from our first of many 12+ hours days on the streets of Austin.

 Our first stop was into the historic Central Presbyterian Church, where Massachusettes quartet the Parkington Sisters quieted the imposing sanctuary space with their sweet, harmony-laden folk songs.
 Each of the sisters is a multi-instrumentalist, which makes for a dynamic show full of moving between strings, piano, percussion, and vocals, and means too that the group's sound changes song to song.
 Look out first for the close, stirring harmonies the band layers into all of their music–with four singing members, there are more harmonies to be found!–which lend depth to songs that are otherwise light enough to float away.
 I didn't even hear lyrics during this show, mesmerized as I was by the voices singing them, and the string arrangements pulling each song along.
 Look out for the Parkington Sisters' first album, 2011's Till Voices Wake Us, and keep en ear out for a new album this summer!